-Alicia von Stamwitz (Ramírez de Arellano) is an award-winning writer and longtime editor with the religious press.
-She currently works with Franciscan Media as a contract book acquisitions editor.
-Her freelance essays and articles have appeared in The New York Times, Publishers Weekly,The Sun, America, The United Church Observer, and St. Anthony Messenger.
+Alicia von Stamwitz (Ramírez de Arellano) is an award-winning writer and longtime publishing professional.
+She worked most recently with Franciscan Media as a book acquisitions editor and foreign rights manager.
+Her freelance essays and articles have appeared in The New York Times, Publishers Weekly,The Sun, America, Broadview, and St. Anthony Messenger.
 Her exclusive interviews and profiles of today's most influential spiritual leaders are published internationally.
 She was born in Havana, Cuba, and now lives in Missouri with her family.

-For books, please visit her AMAZON PAGE
+For all books, please visit her AMAZON PAGE